5jt/Tatin/docs/source/index.md

 it might suit you to start with Cider and let it manage Tatin.

-[^wikipedia]: A [package manager](https://en.wikipedia.org/wiki/Package_manager) or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer in a consistent manner.
+[^wikipedia]: A [package manager](https://en.wikipedia.org/wiki/Package_manager) or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer in a consistent manner. — _Wikipedia_

 [^macserve]: The registry should also run under Docker on macOS but this has not been tested.